Kerollmops/sdset/README.md

 Note that the `sdset` operation does not need many allocation so it starts with a serious advantage.
 You can see the variance when running benchmarks.

 `btree` stands for *two* or *three* `BTreeSet`s which contains runs of integers (see above).
-These collections are accumulated in a final `BTreeSet`.
+The set operation is done on these sets and the final iterator is collected in a final `Vec`.

 `vec` benchmarks are available for the union set operation only, it consist of a `Vec` which is populated with the elements of *two* or *three* slices (see above) and that is sorted and deduplicated.

-`duo` and `multi` and are the implementations that are part of this crate, the first one can only do set operation on **two** sets and the second one can be used for any given number of sets.
+`duo` and `multi` are the implementations that are part of this crate, the first one can only do set operations on **two** sets and the second one can be used for any given number of sets.

 ![difference benchmarks](misc/difference.png)